MARN-5895/Website/lectures/02_jupyterlab/README.md

 ## Piping a string of commands

-A powerful shell tool the pipeline `|`, which allows us to feed the output of one command into another command.
+A powerful shell tool is the pipeline `|`, which allows us to feed the output of one command into another command.
 For example,

     wc -l *.pdb | sort -n